MAA-98/debloat_mac/README.md

 # mac_setup

-Short setup scripts for a Mac from factory settings.
+Short setup scripts for a Mac with factory settings.

 Initial "debloating":
 ```shell